- 1000-Level Course Grades

 - 2000-Level Course Grades: For each class, the cumulative average grade shall fall between 2.800 and 3.000 (mean curve).
 A mandatory distribution curve shall not apply.

-- Mid-term examination and final examination grades for 1000-level and 2000-level courses shall comply with the distribution and mean curves.
+- Mid-term examination and final examination grades for 1000-level shall comply with the distribution and mean curves listed in paragraph 1 above.
+Mid-term examination and final examination grades for 2000-level courses shall comply with the mean curve listed in paragraph 2 above.

 - A faculty member shall submit final course grades to the Associate Dean for Academic Affairs within the time designated by the Associate Dean for Academic Affairs.
 If the grades do not comply with the curve, they shall be returned to the faculty member for adjustment in conformity with the curve and resubmission to the Associate Dean for Academic Affairs.
 The Registrar shall not process any grades for a course until all grades for the course conform to the grading curves, unless a waiver has been obtained from the Dean or Associate Dean for Academic Affairs.